TheStormSurge/Automation-Final/README.md

 5. A /var/logs/auth.log IP deleter
 6. Quick Info
 7. Malware Scanner (An API Key MUST be specified at beginning of file)
-8. XOR Decryption (Highly tagreted based on cipher text and key)
+8. XOR Decryption (Highly tagreted based on cipher text and key length)